nagyist/tao-user-guide/src/3.0/interactions/hottext-interaction.md

 **Step 2:** Fill in the question field.

 This will describe the task given to the test-taker ("Find the mistakes", "Pick the capital city", etc.).
+The A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture into your question.

 **Step 3:** Cut and paste, or type in, the text within which the Hottext choices will be presented.

 It will be from these Hottext elements that the Test-taker will choose the best option.
+Again the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.

 **Step 4:** Select a word or phrase and highlight it.
 When the *magic wand* button comes up, click it to confirm selection of the word or phrase as a Hottext interaction.